Entries Tagged 'LiveLinks' ↓

 Partial Content Protection Using Sneak-Peek

-DAP has a feature called “Sneak-Peek” where you can show a part of your blog post for all casual visitors, and then when they click on the “Read more…” link, the protection will kick in for the rest of the post, and DAP will say something to the effect of “Sorry, you must be logged in to access this content.
+DAP has a feature called “Sneak-Peek” where you can show a part of your blog post or page to casual visitors (as well as to search engines like Google) and then when they click on the “Read more…” link, the protection will kick in for the rest of the post, and DAP will say something to the effect of “Sorry, you must be logged in to access this content.
 Please login below or click here to get access”.

 And that error page will contain both the login form, as well as a link to your sales page.
 Of course, you can customize this error page to say whatever you want, but that’s another topic altogether.